Emergency Tech Essentials for Your Home

 Back-up light bulb

 If you live in an area where your water supply could become compromised during a natural disaster, you'll want to ensure you have a method of securing purified water.
-The SteriPEN Adventurer Opti UV water purifier ($60) uses UV light to destroy 99.9 percent of harmful microorganisms in water (though before you use it you'll need to filter the water until clear) with the press of a button.
+The SteriPEN Adventurer Opti UV water purifier ($99.95, check price on Amazon) uses UV light to destroy 99.9 percent of harmful microorganisms in water (though before you use it you'll need to filter the water until clear) with the press of a button.
 It's designed to work with any water bottle with a wide mouth (1.75") and up to 1 liter capacity—just dip the SteriPEN into your water bottle, press the button to turn it on and stir.
 A green indicator light comes on when the water's clean, so there's no way to make mistakes.
 Each SteriPEN can purify up to 8,000 liters.